shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/module-tank-has-no-attribute-support-url.md

 ## Solution

-To overcome this issue do the following:
+To overcome this issue, do the following:

 1. Access the Pipeline Configuration List page on the {% include product %} website.
 2. Check if the Descriptor field has an old version incompatible with the newer {% include product %} Desktop version.